 Results 1–10 of 37 for "Press Release"X related to "Public Interest Welcomes a New..."
-Refine Your Search Refine Your Search TopicChildren (16)Emotional health (16)Education (13)Socioeconomic status (10)Stress (10) 41 more... [+] Workplace issues (10)Law & psychology (9)Sexuality (9)Teens (9)Therapy (8)Trauma (8)Violence (8)Military (7)Race (7)Women & men (7)Aging (6)Immigration (6)Marriage & divorce (5)Addictions (4)Parenting (4)Personality (4)Suicide (4)Human rights (3)Learning & memory (3)Money (3)Obesity (3)Sleep (3)Sport & exercise (3)Testing issues (3)Anxiety (2)Autism (2)Bullying (2)Environment (2)Health disparities (2)HIV & AIDS (2)Kids & the media (2)ADHD (1)Alzheimer's (1)Bipolar disorder (1)Death & dying (1)Depression (1)Disability (1)Natural disasters (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sexual abuse (1)Hide detailsDocument TypePress ReleaseXYear2013 (35)2012 (36)2011 (46)2010 (41)Author/ContributorAnderson, Norman B. (2)Anderson, Norman (1)Biron, Michal (1)Buckhalt, Joseph A. (1)Smith, Glenn E (1)Steele, Claude M. (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (8)Socioeconomic status (8)Emotional health (7)Education (6)Personality (4) 27 more... [+] Teens (4)Marriage & divorce (3)Money (3)Stress (3)Trauma (3)Violence (3)Autism (2)Environment (2)Lesbian, gay, bisexual, transgender (2)Obesity (2)Parenting (2)Race (2)Sexuality (2)Workplace issues (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Bullying (1)Human rights (1)Immigration (1)Law & psychology (1)Learning & memory (1)Sleep (1)Sport & exercise (1)Suicide (1)Women & men (1)Hide detailsDocument TypePress ReleaseXYear2013 (7)2012 (12)2011 (9)2010 (9)Author/ContributorAnderson, Norman B. (1)Buckhalt, Joseph A. (1)Smith, Glenn E (1)Steele, Claude M. (1) Results 1–10 of 37 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Adversity in Childhood Can Increase Risk of Cardiovascular Disease in Adulthood, Research ShowsEarly life adversity through poverty, social isolation or abuse in childhood is linked to heightened reactivity, which can lead to heart disease later on, a leading expert on stress and disease.Press Release (August 2010)2.Young Latino Children Show Strong Classroom Skills, Despite Many Growing Up in PovertyImmigrant Latinos display strong parenting practices and raise socially agile children, but these early gains are likely to be eroded by mediocre schools and peer pressure in poor neighborhoods.Press Release (May 2010)3.U.S.
-Regions Exhibit Distinct Personalities, Research RevealsAmericans with similar temperaments are so likely to live in the same areas that a map of the country can be divided into regions with distinct personalities.Press Release (October 2013)4.Increases in Personal Income Important for Happiness Worldwide, New Study SaysFor people living in both rich and poor countries, the average person’s happiness is based on a combination of individual wealth, possessions and optimism.Press Release (December 2012)5.Interview with Dr. James Bray on Psychology’s Contribution to End HomelessnessAPA's former president discusses the findings of the 2009 Presidential Task Force on Psychology’s Contribution to End Homelessness, which found that, in their roles as clinicians, researchers and educators, psychologists have unique contributions to make toward the remediation of homelessness.Press Release (February 2010)6.APA Task Force Report Outlines Actions Psychologists Can Take to End HomelessnessProviding housing without addressing the psychosocial factors associated with homelessness is not enough to solve the overarching problem, according to a presidential task force report released today by the American Psychological Association.Press Release (February 2010)7.Some Minority Students May Fare Better Than Whites When Working Part Time, New Research FindsAfrican-American and Hispanic students may be less likely than non-Hispanic white students to hold a job during the school year, but when they do, they tend to work somewhat longer hours and their grades are less likely to suffer.Press Release (January 2013)8.APA Task Force Report Outlines Actions to End DiscriminationTeaching students of all ages about the value of diversity and the serious mental health impacts of bias and stereotyping will help end widespread discrimination in the United States.Press Release (March 2012)9.American Psychological Association Recognizes Mental Health Month with a Slate of ActivitiesThe American Psychological Association is calling attention to homelessness, children’s mental health, and psychology practice this May in recognition of Mental Health Month.Press Release (April 2010)10.Self-esteem Declines Sharply Among Older Adults While Middle-Aged Are Most ConfidentHigher income, better health help maintain self-esteem, according to psychologists.Press Release (April 2010) Previous 1 2 3 ...
+Regions Exhibit Distinct Personalities, Research RevealsAmericans with similar temperaments are so likely to live in the same areas that a map of the country can be divided into regions with distinct personalities.Press Release (October 2013)4.Increases in Personal Income Important for Happiness Worldwide, New Study SaysFor people living in both rich and poor countries, the average person’s happiness is based on a combination of individual wealth, possessions and optimism.Press Release (December 2012)5.Some Minority Students May Fare Better Than Whites When Working Part Time, New Research FindsAfrican-American and Hispanic students may be less likely than non-Hispanic white students to hold a job during the school year, but when they do, they tend to work somewhat longer hours and their grades are less likely to suffer.Press Release (January 2013)6.APA Task Force Report Outlines Actions to End DiscriminationTeaching students of all ages about the value of diversity and the serious mental health impacts of bias and stereotyping will help end widespread discrimination in the United States.Press Release (March 2012)7.Self-esteem Declines Sharply Among Older Adults While Middle-Aged Are Most ConfidentSelf-esteem rises steadily as people age but starts declining around the time of retirement, according to a longitudinal study of men and women ranging in age from 25 to 104.Press Release (April 2010)8.Money Can't Buy HappinessIndividualism a stronger predictor of well-being than wealth, says new study.Press Release (June 2011)9.American Psychological Association Recognizes Mental Health Month with a Slate of ActivitiesThe American Psychological Association is calling attention to homelessness, children’s mental health, and psychology practice this May in recognition of Mental Health Month.Press Release (April 2010)10.What Makes Us Happy: Marriage, Kids and Money?
+Well, Maybe...Harvard psychologist Daniel Gilbert, PhD, had the room in stitches as he bounded around the opening session stage, expounding on the secrets of happiness.Press Release (August 2010) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Press Release"X related to "Public Interest Welcomes a New..."